 Links to web pages that have not been made available with the copyright owner's consent may give rise to liability because it could be seen as inviting students to download infringing material.

 It’s preferable to provide your students with the URL to web-based material rather than copying it for them.
 If you have concerns about your students' data quota you can contact IMTS to discuss an extension.

 Any electronic material must include the appropriate notice on the first page.

 You can receive television and radio broadcasts in class without seeking permission.
 Additionally, the University pays an annual licence fee to Screenrights, which allows staff to make copies without seeking permission.

 You can show bought or rented videos (e.g. DVDs) in class for educational purposes without seeking permission.
 You can also copy a video that was recorded from a broadcast (see TV & Radio tab).

 Educational purposes means the viewing must be integral to your lecture or tutorial and you can only show it to your students (no friends, parents, partners, etc.).

 You cannot copy bought or rented videos (DVDs).
-Part VA of the Copyright Act only applies to the audio-visual recordings from broadcast programs, not commercial or hired video content.
+Part IVA Division 4 of the Copyright Act only applies to the audio-visual recordings from broadcast programs, not commercial or hired video content.

 These may be played in class for educational purposes without seeking permission.